 Conclusion and discussion

-It is recommended to divide the manuscript by subtitles in a common structure (introduction, theoretical and methodological background based on international literature, empirical knowledge, conclusion, and discussion, acknowledgments, references).
+It is recommended to divide the manuscript by subtitles in a common structure (introduction, theoretical and methodological background based on international literature, empirical knowledge, conclusion, discussion, acknowledgements, and references).
 The paper should contain a unifying idea from the introduction to the conclusions).

 Peer Review process

 Each paper will go through an initial evaluation.
 It means being checked by the anti-plagiarism program and an initial evaluation from viewpoints of coincidence with the aim and scope of the journal, a clear definition of the aim and research question(s) of the paper and its sufficient embedding in the international literature (defined as papers in journals covered by Web of Knowledge or SCOPUS).